Soojin-Lee0819/PoliticsOfCodeFinal/README.md

     console.log(resultName);
   })
 ````

+**Data Not Found**

 <img src="images/notfound.png" width="600">

 When the user type in the name value that is not within the dataset, it will give user with an alert "this name is undefined".
 Such lack of the complete data can lead to biases.
-For example, the data used to train Amazon's facial recognition was mostly based on white faes, leading to issues detecting darker-skinned faces.
+For example, the data used to train Amazon's facial recognition was mostly based on white faces, leading to issues detecting darker-skinned faces.
 Another example of representation bias is datasets collected through smartphone apps, which ended up not representing lower-income or older demographics.

 While exploring this interactive data visualization section, users will be able to notice that certain names are significantly underrepresented.
 Examples and the detail will be shared at part2 experiment and analysis.